Are your WordPress contact forms working properly?

 On this page, you can see your recently created credentials listed here.
 You need to click on the edit icon next to your credentials to continue.

-This will bring you to the edit credentials page, where you will be able to see your client secret and client ID.
+This will direct you to the edit credentials page, where you can view your client secret and client ID.

 The plugin will now store your settings and reload the page.